chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_landing.md

 aws s3 ls --no-sign-request s3://cryoet-data-portal-public
 ```

+Refer to [this how-to guide](download-data) for information on downloading data from our AWS S3 bucket.

 ## Citing the CryoET Data Portal

 Data from the portal must acknowledge the data providers and the original publications.
 The following is provided as an example: